pivotal-cf/service-backup/README.md

 pip install blobxfer
 ```

+> NB: blobxfer version 0.11.1 or above is required to set the storage account key using an environment variable

 The S3 integration tests require access to a bucket called `service-backup-integration-test` with all permissions.
 Example policy is as follows:

 ```json